RobbieHember/fcgadgets/README.md

 # fcgadgets
 ## FEATURES
-The fcgadgets package supports greenhouse gas (GHG) balance estimation, accounting, and reporting in British Columbia’s forest sector.
+The **fcgadgets** package supports greenhouse gas (GHG) balance estimation, accounting, and reporting in British Columbia’s forest sector.
 It features a computer simulation model, **cbrunner**, that draws on established and custom methods to simulate net forest sector GHG balance.
 The package is written in the Python 3/Jupyter environment, benefiting from stable integrated libraries for simulation modelling, geographical information systems, data analytics, and application deployment (Downey, 2017).

 The package features a versatile and streamlined workflow through integration with BC databases and models:
 * Vegetation Resource Inventory (VRI);
 * Reporting Silviculture Updates and Land Status Tracking System (RESULTS);
 * Growth and yield models;

-The aim of the Package is to maintain the principles and standards applied in Canada’s National GHG Inventory for the purpose of analyzing actual and proposed climate change mitigation in the Land Use, Land Use Change and Forestry (LULUCF) sector.
+The aim of the package is to maintain the principles and standards applied in Canada’s National GHG Inventory for the purpose of analyzing actual and proposed climate change mitigation in the Land Use, Land Use Change and Forestry (LULUCF) sector.

 ## CBRUNNER
 The cbrunner subpackage is called to simulate the annual GHG balance for a specified set of homogeneous forest stands.
 Stands are georeferenced within the standard BC spatial reference system.
 The fate of any organic material that is removed from forest stands is tracked annually, but the pools are not tracked spatially.